 Jake comes from a long line of dragons, but it is purely on his mother’s side.
 His mother does not possess the ability to transform into a dragon, but his little sister, Haley, does.
 She, however, is not tasked with protecting the country/city.
 She merely has to keep her powers a secret.
-Speaking of which, Jake’s father is completely unaware that he married into a family of dragons, so they have to keep their secret even when they’re in the house.
+Jake’s father is completely unaware that he married into a family of dragons, so they have to keep their secret even when they’re in the house.

 As Jake is out training with his grandpa and his magical talking gruff bulldog, Fu, they find signs that the Huntsman, a man that leads a group of hunters who target mythological beings, specifically dragons, has been in the area.
 His target tonight?
 Unicorns.